 In this view God created all of the species of life present today, as well as throughout history, during a brief period of creation.
 While there has likely been some minor diversification within species since then, there have been no new species produced.
 This is the predominant view of those who hold to a creation event in the past few thousand years.

 This view is similar to naturalistic evolution in believing that life evolved from a common ancestor.
 But it differs in seeing the hand of the creator involved in the production.
-Just how extensive that involvement is will vary; but in all cases God is guiding the natural process of evolution, using it to shape his creation to his intended destination.
+Just how extensive that involvement is will vary.
+But in all cases God is guiding the natural process of evolution.
+He is using it to shape his creation to his intended destination.

 This view, like the previous one, is a more moderate view than either of the initial two extremes.
 In progressive creationism God does directly create all of the existing species of life, but it does it gradually.
 While the direct creation view sees all species created in a brief span of time, progressive creationism sees them coming into existence over a very long span of time.
 Minor diversification within species may occur, but they do not evolve into new species.